awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/what-is-amazon-ec2-auto-scaling.md

 Provides commands for a broad set of AWS products for those who script in the PowerShell environment\.
 To get started, see the [AWS Tools for Windows PowerShell User Guide](https://docs.aws.amazon.com/powershell/latest/userguide/)\.
 For more information, see the [AWS Tools for PowerShell Cmdlet Reference](https://docs.aws.amazon.com/powershell/latest/reference/Index.html)\.

 For information about your credentials for accessing AWS, see [AWS security credentials](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) in the *Amazon Web Services General Reference*\.
 For information about regions and endpoints for calls to Amazon EC2 Auto Scaling, see the [Regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/as.html) table in the *AWS General Reference*\.

-## Pricing for Amazon EC2 Auto Scaling<a name="as-pricing"></a>

-There are no additional fees with Amazon EC2 Auto Scaling, so it's easy to try it out and see how it can benefit your AWS architecture\.
-You only pay for the AWS resources \(for example, EC2 instances, EBS volumes, and CloudWatch alarms\) that you use\.

 ## Related services<a name="related-services"></a>